 Article 15 – Sick Leave

 15.1 Sick Leave – Accrual.
 Full-time classified employees (pro-rated for part-time) shall accrue eight (8) hours of sick leave credit for each month of completed classified service.
 Paid sick leave may not be used in advance of accrual.
-Sick leave credits shall not accrue during a leave of absence without pay which exceeds ten (10) working days in any calendar month.
+Sick leave accrues at a rate of one (1) hour for every forty (40) hours worked when leave without pay exceeds eighty (80) hours (pro-rated for part-time) in any calendar month.

 15.2 Sick Leave – Use.

 - Sick leave shall be allowed an employee under the following conditions.
 The Employer will not require verification for absences of less than 3 consecutive work days.
 Such verification or proof may be given to the supervisor/manager or Human Resources according to departmental policy.

 - Because of and during illness, disability or injury which has incapacitated the employee from performing required duties